Spotlight On Writing

 It sounds horrendous, using a computer generated voice that is utterly devoid of emotion, and I admit it’s not perfect.
 Sometimes it does say things a little oddly, but mostly I find the lack of emotion beneficial.
 It is immediately apparent if the imagery isn’t strong enough, and if the computer trips over the words, nine times out of ten it tripped due to an error in the manuscript.

-It’s nearly Christmas.
-We are officially in December now, and I have just completed my usual bout of armchair Christmas shopping.
+It’s nearly Christmas, and asides from making the final edit to The Price of Pandemonium, I have been busy completing my usual bout of Christmas armchair shopping.
 Due to living overseas, I simply request a volunteer family member to send all my gifts to, send them some ‘wrapping paper money’ for their troubles, and then let it rip with online shopping.
 It’s so easy, I almost couldn’t understand the busy streets when we went out to do our usual weekend chores.
 Until I remembered that all the ‘traditional shoppers’ were out in full force, especially with the Black Friday sales.
 We gratefully plodded on back to our house after purchasing a few groceries and pondered the hectic lives of traditional shoppers.

 We spent the afternoon setting up the tree; an afternoon only slightly marred by my husband obstinately refusing to put up the star atop the tree, on account of it being covered in glitter.
 I have free reign to choose whatever new topper I like—even an angel if I so desire—with the sole condition being that it must not have glitter.
 There is a glitter ban in our household.